Keyboard shortcuts

 This makes us wonder: Can the test accuracy of the model trained on distilled data reflect the real informativeness of the distilled data?

 Motivated by this, we propose DD-Ranking, a new benchmark for DD evaluation.
-DD-Ranking provides a fair evaluation scheme for DD methods, and can decouple the impacts from knowledge distillation and data augmentation to reflect the real informativeness of the distilled data.
+DD-Ranking provides a fair evaluation scheme for DD methods that can decouple the impacts from knowledge distillation and data augmentation to reflect the real informativeness of the distilled data.

 Features